 - Exposure is only to non-toxic nuisance materials

-- Dust masks are not worn to reduce exposure to gases or vapors.
+- Respirators are not worn to reduce exposure to gases or vapors

 Detailed information about the Respiratory Protection Program can be found in the ISU Respiratory Protection Manual.
 To view upcoming respirator training dates, please refer to the EH&S Classroom Course Listing.